ossu/computer-science/archives/01-introduction-to-computer-science-and-programming/README.md

 ### About This Course

-Sstrategic goals of this course:
+Strategic goals of this course:

 * Help students (who may or may not intend to major in computer science) to feel justifiably confident of their ability to write small programs.
 * Map scientific problems into computational frameworks.